 Lora R. Manion, Administrative Law Judge

-On January 31, 2019, Duke Energy Indiana, LLC (“Duke Energy Indiana” or “Petitioner”) filed its Petition requesting the Indiana Utility Regulatory Commission (“Commission”) approve a voluntary Prepaid Advantage pilot program, (“Prepaid Advantage” or “Pilot”), as an Alternative Regulatory Plan (“ARP”) with declination of Commission jurisdiction as requested under applicable Indiana law.
+On January 31, 2019, Duke Energy Indiana, LLC (“Duke Energy Indiana” or “Petitioner”) filed its Petition with the Indiana Utility Regulatory Commission (“Commission”) seeking Commission declination of jurisdiction or approval of an Altneratie Regulatory Plan (“ARP”) for a voluntary Prepaid Advantage pilot program, (“Prepaid Advantage” or “Pilot”), as requested under applicable Indiana law.
 On February 1, 2019, Petitioner filed its case-in-chief in this Cause, consisting of the direct testimony and exhibits of Joseph R. Thomas, Director of Enhanced Customer Solutions for Duke Energy Business Services LLC.
 On April 15, 2019, the Indiana Office of Utility Consumer Counselor (“OUCC”) submitted the testimony of John E. Haselden, Senior Utility Analyst in the OUCC’s Electric Division.
 The Citizens Action Coalition of Indiana, Inc. (“CAC”) submitted the testimony of Kerwin Olson on April 15, 2019.
 Duke Energy Indiana filed the rebuttal testimony and exhibits of Mr. Thomas on May 6, 2019.

 Pursuant to notice, as required by law, proof of which was incorporated into the record by reference and placed in the official files of the Commission, an evidentiary hearing was held in this Cause on May 21, 2019 at 9:30 a.m., PNC Center, 101 W. Washington Street, Indianapolis, Indiana.
 Petitioner, OUCC, and CAC appeared and participated at the hearing, and the parties’ pre-filed evidence was offered and admitted into evidence without objection.